CMalagaC/Parametrically_Excited_Pre-buckled_Strut_Paper/README.md

 ## C. Repository DOI

-You can cite this repository as follows:  Chen, Y., Wadee, M.A., Málaga-Chuquitaype, C. (2026).
+You can cite this repository as follows:  Cheng, Y., Wadee, M.A., Málaga-Chuquitaype, C. (2026).
 Shared Data and Supplementary Material of 'Nonlinear Resonance Characterization of Parametrically Excited Pre-buckled Elastic Struts'.
 Zenodo, DOI: 10.5281/zenodo.19701820